- Our Organisation

 It is somewhat easier to obtain a diagnosis these days than it was in years gone by.
 Our Case Histories detail the experiences of some of our members.
 We would love to hear from more of our members as these stories are very useful, showing as they do the different symptoms and experiences that members have gone through.
 You can use the Contact form to get in touch with us.

-Answers to some of the common questions about BEB can be found on our FAQ page.
+Answers to some common questions about BEB can be found on our FAQ page.